Myrtle Beach Cable Landing Station

 Landing a subsea cable in Myrtle Beach facilitates access to Atlanta and the growing data center and connectivity ecosystem of the Southeast region.
 For this purpose, DC BLOX is constructing a high-capacity, wholesale dark fiber route for lease from the Myrtle Beach Cable Landing Station to Lithia Springs, Georgia connecting through Charleston, Augusta, and downtown Atlanta’s major connectivity centers.
 The route offers significant capacity to meet customer needs as well as a duct bank for future strategy.

-Tier III Colocation Data Centers Across the Southeast
+Tier III Data Centers Across the Southeastern, US

-DC BLOX’s data centers are located in Atlanta, GA; Birmingham, AL; Huntsville, AL; Chattanooga, TN; Greenville, SC, and soon in High Point, NC and Myrtle Beach, SC.
-Contact us today and let’s talk about how we can develop a colocation program to meet your needs.
+DC BLOX’s data centers are located in Atlanta, GA; Birmingham, AL; Huntsville, AL; Chattanooga, TN; Greenville, SC; Myrtle Beach, SC; and soon in High Point, NC.